yashasvarma14/Ryerson_Health_Monitor/README.md

 3. Adjust rules in `settings.yaml`
    Want some tier to trigger at a custom % instead of the default?
 Do that here.

-4. Run the main script!
+4. Run the main script.

 5. Open the outputs/ folder to view:
     Final health scores